Alternative Dispute Resolution and Mediation Research Guide

 Commercial arbitration looseleaf including federal statutes and rules, case law, forms, checklists, American Arbitration Association rules, customs, and procedures.

 The library has an extensive collection on Alternative Dispute Resolution.
-You can conduct a keyword search as featured in this tutorial on Encore searching.
-Also, you can search the following subject headings on Gulliver (the library's online catalog) for additional resources:
+You can search the following subject headings on Gulliver (the library's online catalog) for additional resources:

 - Arbitration and Award